agronetlabs/ERC-8040-ESG-TOKENIZATION-PROTOCOL/README.md

 ---

-## 📜 Overview
+## 🚀 Excellence in Blockchain, Compliance & Security

-Reference implementation of the **AgroCrypto Quantum Governance — ESG Tokenization Protocol (EIP Draft)**.
+**AgroCrypto Quantum Core** is a reference implementation of the **AgroCrypto Quantum Governance — ESG Tokenization Protocol (EIP Draft)**.
-A **compliance-grade, AI-native, post-quantum secure** library for institutional tokenization of ESG assets.
+Built 100% in pure, clean Rust, it delivers a **compliance-grade, AI-native, and post-quantum secure** framework for institutional ESG asset tokenization.

+Unlike legacy “enterprise” stacks, this project embodies the very best in modern engineering: deterministic, audit-ready, and aligned with international standards for security and governance.

 ---